What to see and do in October

 Look out for migrating birds

 It's all go in the bird world!
-With summer migrants leaving our shores in search of warmer winters, winter migrants arriving taking refuge from colder weather in places like Scandinavia, and passage migrants stopping off in the UK to rest and refuel on larger journeys - there are so many wonderful species to see.
+With summer migrants heading south in search of warmer winters, winter migrants arriving on our shores taking refuge from colder weather in places like Scandinavia, and passage migrants stopping off in the UK to rest and refuel on larger journeys - there are so many wonderful species to see.

 Learn more about which migrant birds you're likely to see at this time of year, and where to see them, below.